PockyBum522/windows-setup-assistant/README.md

 If the folder name in the "Registry Files" folder (XYZ above) matches an existing header in panel in main window, then the registry file will show up as a selectable option in that panel.
 The name of the option will be the registry file's name (Without the .reg extension)

 If no section matches the folder name, a new section will be created in the main window and the registry file name (Minus the .reg extension) will show up in that new panel/section.

+# Extensible Configuration - Powershell Scripts

+End users can easily add additional settings change functionality in the form of standard *.ps1 (Powershell script) files.
+To do so, simply add your .ps1 files under \WindowsSetupAssistant\Resources\Configuration\Powershell Scripts\XYZ\Example Setting.ps1

+Right now there can only be one level deeper than the "Powershell Scripts" folder.
+(In the above example, XYZ)

+If the folder name in the "Powershell Scripts" folder (XYZ above) matches an existing header in panel in main window, then the script will show up as a selectable option in that panel.
+The name of the option will be the script's name (Without the .ps1 extension)

+If no section matches the folder name, a new section will be created in the main window and the script name (Minus the .ps1 extension) will show up in that new panel/section.

+[Windows 10 Debloater](https://github.com/Sycnex/Windows10Debloater) has been included as an example

+Scripts will be run as admin, and execution policy will be set to disabled temporarily just for the script.
+(It won't affect system powershell execution policy)

 # Detailed Breakdown of What's Going On in the Batch File Bootstrapper